Indre-V/blossom-therapy/README.md

 - [JS](https://developer.mozilla.org/en-US/docs/Web/JavaScript "JS")

+### Frameworks

+- [Django](https://www.djangoproject.com/): Django is the main Python framework used in the development of this project.
+It provides a robust and scalable architecture for building web applications.

 ### Python Libraries

 - [Django-allauth](https://django-allauth.readthedocs.io/en/latest/installation.html): Authentication library used to create user accounts, providing features such as registration, login, and social authentication.
 - [Crispy Forms](https://django-crispy-forms.readthedocs.io/en/latest/): Used to manage Django forms, making form rendering in templates simpler and more elegant.

-### Frameworks

-- [Django](https://www.djangoproject.com/): Django is the main Python framework used in the development of this project.
-It provides a robust and scalable architecture for building web applications.
+- [WhiteNoise](https://pypi.org/project/whitenoise/): Designed to serve static files for Django applications.
+- [Humanize](https://pypi.org/project/humanize/): Used for turning a number into a fuzzy human-readable duration ("3 minutes ago")
+- [Django-Summernote](https://pypi.org/project/django-summernote/): A library that integrates the Summernote WYSIWYG editor into Django forms, allowing for rich-text editing.

 ### Programs